Festival de Cornouaille: From 1945

-The festival was not held during the Second World War but was revived after 1945.
-In 1947 the "Queens Festival" was renamed Les grandes Fêtes de Cornouaille.
+The festival was not held during the Second World War but was revived after the end of Nazi occupation in 1945.
+In 1947, the Fête des Reines was renamed Les grandes Fêtes de Cornouaille.
 The first Fêtes was a four-hour folk festival, focusing on the Breton tradition.

-In 1948 a sixteen year-old girl was elected festival queen, provoking criticism from the Roman Catholic Church.
+In 1948, a 16-year-old girl was elected festival queen, provoking criticism from the Roman Catholic Church.
 As a result, in 1949 the practice of electing a festival queen was abandoned, and the festival changed to emphasize local folklore.
-In the same year the festival was expanded from one day to one week.
-During the 1950s, the festival developed into one of the most prominent celebrations of Breton culture.
+In the same year the festival was expanded from one day into one week.
+Since the 1950s, the festival has developed into a Welsh Eisteddfod-inspired celebration of Breton culture, language, literature, and music.

 In 1992, the famous guitarist Dan Ar Braz, a native of Quimper, was asked to organize the festival's music.
 This resulted in the Héritage des Celtes project, which brought together seventy Celtic musicians.
 This collaboration resulted in a number of albums under the name "Heritage des Celtes".